"Eat to live, not live to eat"

 - Due to an increase in oxidative stress which causes an inflammatory chain reaction that leads to periodontal disease, the consequences of obesity on general health are far-reaching

-- Younger people are particularly at risk for obesity and periodontal disease.
+- Younger people are particularly at risk for obesity and gum disease.
 Regular advice on healthy eating and regular exercise could help to prevent or halt the rate of progression of periodontal disease.

 - Avoiding obesity by maintaining a body weight within normal ranges is important for well being, as obesity is a risk factor for hypertension, type 2 diabetes, coronary heart disease (CHD), stroke, gallbladder disease, osteoarthritis, sleep apnea, respiratory problems and some types of cancer (including endometrial, breast, prostate, pancreatic, kidney and colon)